Waziup/learning-center-content/content/en/resources/Sensor_Contactless_IR_Temperature/guides.md

 ```

 # Further documentation

-Documentation for this Sensor is available [here](https://microcontrollerslab.com/mlx90614-contactless-ir-temperature-sensor-pinout-interfacing-arduino/).
+Further documentation for this Sensor is available [here](https://microcontrollerslab.com/mlx90614-contactless-ir-temperature-sensor-pinout-interfacing-arduino/).